 The following was written with the civilian handgun owner in mind but most of it also holds true for police and military personnel and for training with shoulder weapons.
 The concepts are based on Chuck Taylor’s thirty plus years of experience, both in the field and as a firearms and tactics trainer.
 Few if any of those currently offering firearms training can approach Taylor's hands-on experience in the area of anti-terrorist, military, covert or drug interdiction operations or have had feedback from hundreds of their students (military, police and civilian) that have been involved in and won gunfights.
 Taylor's background has given him a unique perspective on the subject and long ago he stated "Life and Death are Serious Business, Too Serious to be Taught by Amateurs".
-We believe this to still be true.
+We fully agree.

 Training Myths and More

 “professional” training in the use of the handgun for self-defense Jeff